HPC Clusters

 Warning

-Remember to use python3 to start the workflow instead of python.
+Remember to use python3 to start workflows instead of python.

 If you are trying to run a workflow that takes longer than 7 days, you can use the resume functionality (see Fault Tolerance).
 Alternatively, consider running your workflow on Google Cloud, which has no maximum workflow runtime (see Google Cloud).

 You can start additional, concurrent workflows that each build a new image with different modifications to the cloned repository.
 However, if possible, we recommend designing your code to accept options through the config JSON which modify the behavior of your workflow without modifying core code.
-This allows you to save time by setting build_image to false and container_image to the path of a previously built image.
+This allows you to save time by reusing a previously built image as follows: set build_image to false and container_image to the path of said image.

 There is a 4 hour time limit on each job in the workflow, including analyses.
 This is a generous limit designed to accomodate very slow-dividing cells.
 Generally, we recommend that users exclude analysis scripts which take more than a few minutes from their workflow configuration.
-Instead, create a SLURM batch script to run these analyses following Non-Interactive Container.
+Instead, either run these manually following Interactive Container or create a SLURM batch script to run these analyses following Non-Interactive Container.

 Interactive Container